-ASTRO's 2019 clinical practice guideline states that modulated treatment techniques such as IMRT and VMAT for planning and delivery of both conventionally fractionated and hypofractionated RT are recommended for treatment of localized pancreatic cancer (Strength of recommendation: Strong) (Palta et al.).
+ASTRO's 2019 clinical practice guideline states that modulated treatment techniques such as IMRT and VMAT for planning and delivery of both conventionally fractionated and hypofractionated RT are recommended for treatment of localized pancreatic cancer (Strength of recommendation: strong) (Palta et al.).

-NCCN guidelines for pancreatic adenocarcinoma state that IMRT with breath hold/gating techniques can result in improved planning target volume (PTV) coverage with decreased dose to OAR.
-IMRT is increasingly being applied in treatment of locally advanced pancreatic adenocarcinoma and in the adjuvant setting with the aim of increasing radiation dose to the gross tumor while minimizing toxicity to surrounding tissues.
-There is no clear consensus on appropriate maximum dose of radiation when IMRT is used (NCCN, 2023).
+NCCN guidelines for pancreatic adenocarcinoma state that 3D-CRT, IMRT, and SBRT can result in improved PTV coverage with decreased dose to OARs.
+The guidelines also state that IMRT is increasingly being applied in treatment of locally advanced pancreatic adenocarcinoma and in the adjuvant setting with the aim of increasing radiation dose to the gross tumor while minimizing toxicity to surrounding tissues.
+There is no clear consensus on appropriate maximum dose of radiation when IMRT is used (NCCN, 2024).